rayramsay/birbybot/slides/script.md

 _[Uncomment `classify as`]_

-_[Control+g 169 Enter]_
+_[Control+g **169** Enter]_

-Okay, so this function, `classify as`, iterates over the entities.
+This function, `classify as`, iterates over the entities.
 For each entity, it creates a Vision API Image object _[line 189]_ and puts that image on a request to detect labels and localize objects _[line 197]_.

-Hopefully, we get back label annotations, like what's in the terminal, and we also get back object localizations.
+Hopefully, we get back label annotations and object localizations.

-Sometimes the response does not include the features we asked for &mdash; this is particuarly common when we ask for object localizations because sometimes the API can't detect any objects in the image &mdash; hence the if blocks _[line 209]_.
+Sometimes the response does not include the features we asked for &mdash; especially object localizations because sometimes the API can't detect any objects in the image &mdash; hence the if blocks _[line 209]_.

 We take any labels and object names that we get and put them in a set, and we also transform those normalized verticies into coordinates that we can crop to later.

 Now we come to our helper function, `is_a` _[line 224]_.
-This takes a list of terms &mdash; in our case, we'll pass a list with only one element, the word "bat" &mdash; as well as a collection of labels. `is_a` checks if "bat" is in that collection of labels.
+It takes a list of terms &mdash; in our case, we'll pass a list with only one element, the word "bat" &mdash; as well as a collection of labels. `is_a` checks if "bat" is in that collection of labels and returns a boolean.

 So, if it's not a bat, but we did get back crop coordinates, we're going to:

 * crop the image to just that object _[line 228]_
-* convert the cropped image from a Pillow Image to a Vision Image _[line 233]_
+* convert the cropped image from a Pillow Image to a Vision Image _[line 233]_ (Pillow is a fork of Python Image Library)
-* and then make a new request to the API to identify our cropped image.
+* and then make a new request to the Vision API to label our cropped image.

 Hopefully, we get back new labels _[line 241]_.
 Then we:

 * add them to our set
 * check if we've found a bat yet
-* and if we have found a bat, we won't crop to the rest of the objects.
+* if we have found a bat, we won't crop to the rest of the objects.
 We don't want to call the API if we don't have to.

-Now that we've done what we can to identify the image as bat or non-bat, we update the entity _[line 250]_ and mark it as having been classified.
+Now that we've done what we can to identify the image as either bat or non-bat, we update the entity _[line 250]_ and mark it as having been classified.

-_[Control+g 312 Enter]_
+_[Control+g **312** Enter]_

 During this step, we're also going to write the entities to the datastore.

 _[Uncomment `with ds client` block.]_

-_[Your code block should look like]_
+####_Your code block should look like_

 ```
     pp = pprint.PrettyPrinter()